 This sharp health and safety awareness training will finish with an assessment test which is pass or fail.
 Trainees must score at least 80% to pass the test and they’re given two attempts to achieve a passing score.

-On passing the end-of-course assessment, trainees will be awarded an internationally recognised ROSPA-approved certificates.
+On passing the end-of-course assessment, trainees will be awarded an internationally recognised RoSPA assured certificates.
 These certificates are sent in PDF via registered emails and are printable.

-After passing the knowledge test, trainees will earn a certificate showing completion of this RoSPA-approved course.
+After passing the knowledge test, trainees will earn a certificate showing completion of this RoSPA assured course.

 Sharps are anything that can cut, prick or cause similar types of injury.
 These include tools used in the health care industry, such as: